abarbatei/vistier/README.md

    - only payment/royalty information portraying to that TX is processed and returned.
    - if no treasury address is provided, then
    - method `libvistier.api_process_signature`

+### Discord server

+To highlight the utility of Vistier API a Discord was built.
+A detailed description on the server and setting it up [can be found here](./discord/README.md)

 ### Output